 Dartmouth Farthing of about 1640

-As metal detectorists you are always wondering what your next trips metal detector find will be.
-I am always amazed as to what comes out of the gound and what possibilities are waiting for us.
-Most of the time you can’t plan or really be certain as to what will appear in the next hole you dig and that is what makes metal detecting such a great hobby and why this coin was such a surprise when it was starring back at me from the bottom of a muddy hole.
+Being completely mad on metal detecting, I am are always wondering what my next metal detecting find will be.
+I am always amazed as to what comes out of the gound and what possibilities are waiting for me to find.
+Most of the time you can’t plan or really be certain as to what will appear in the next hole you dig.
+It’s this that makes the hobby so interesting and why this coin was such a surprise when it was starring back at me from the bottom of a muddy hole.

-This particualr metal detector find came to light after spending some time wandering a field with very little to show for my efforts apart from the usual bullets, victorian coins and musket balls.
+This particular find came to light after spending some time wandering a field with very little to show for my efforts apart from the usual bullets, victorian coins and musket balls.

-The little research and advice I could find mentions that this coin, little simlar ones of it type with issued to the poorer sectins of the population, but why this particular coin was struck is still a bit of a mystery.
+The little research and advice I could find mentions that this coin was issued to the poorer sections of the population, but why this particular coin was struck is still a bit of a mystery.

 For a little more information on this coin take a look at this page at the Fitz Museum